Best Long-Term Stocks in India (2025)

 5. What’s the difference between long-term and short-term stocks?

-Short-term stocks rely on quick price movements, while mid-cap and large-cap long-term stocks focus on sustained business growth and compounding value over years.
+Short-term stocks rely on quick price movements, while mid-cap and large-cap long-term stocks focus on sustained business growth and compounding value over the years.

 6. What are the benefits of investing in long-term stocks?